Eajay/mnist-with-knn/README.md

-# mnist-with-knn
+# MNIST WITH KNN
-## using knn to classify 10000 testing pictures based on 60000 training pictures
+## Using knn to classify 10000 testing pictures based on 60000 training pictures
+>>### resource files are available in (http://yann.lecun.com/exdb/mnist/)